-- Membership may be required to visit a manga kissa and you can sign up on the spot.
-The membership card costs about 100-200 yen.
+- A membership may be required to visit a manga kissa.
+If you don't have one yet, you can sign up for one on the spot for typically 100-200 yen.
 Photo ID, such as a passport, is usually required when filling out the membership form.

-- You will be asked to choose from the type of seat or booth that you want, and the time plan that you intend to stay on.
+- You will be asked to choose the type of seat or booth that you want, and the time plan that you intend to stay on.
 There is usually a price list at the counter that you can use to help make your decision.
-The plan that you choose determines the length of time that you are committed to paying for.
-Staying longer will incur additional charges (usually around 100 yen per additional 10-15 minutes).
+The plan that you choose determines the length of time that you are committed to pay for.
+Staying longer will incur additional charges.

-- The staff will issue you a membership card and hand you a receipt on a small clipboard.
-Your name, seat or booth number and starting time will be printed on the receipt.
+- The staff will issue you a membership card and hand you a payment slip that contains your name, seat or booth number and starting time.

 - Proceed to your seat or booth.
-When seated at a booth, you can close the curtain or the door for privacy.
-The manga kissa is generally a quiet place and it is considered rude to make too much noise and disturb others in your vicinity.
+When using a booth, you can close the curtain or door for privacy.
+The manga kissa is generally a quiet place and it is considered rude to make noise and disturb others in your vicinity.
 Requests for extra items should be made at the check-in counter.

-- When you decide to leave the manga kissa, take the receipt and pay at the check-in counter.
+- When you decide to leave the manga kissa, take the payment slip to the the check-in counter and pay.
 The staff will tally the charge based on your seat or booth type, time plan and additional fees (if any).